-In tests of the I/E model our focus is on the dashed paths in Figure 1, reflecting the effects of primary school grades (Year 4) on subsequent measures of MSC collected during secondary school (Years 5-9).
-Tests of this model are based on our Integrated ASC Model (see Table 2).
-Consistent with the I/E model and Hypothesis 1, the path from Year 4 math grades to MSC in Year 5 is significantly positive (.49, Table 2), whilst the path from Year 4 German grades to Year 5 MSC is significantly negative (-.26).
+In tests of the I/E model, our focus is on the dashed paths in Figure 1, reflecting the effects of primary school grades (Year 4) on subsequent measures of MSC collected during secondary school (Years 5 through 9).
+Tests of this model are based on our T2 integrated ASC model (see Table 2).
+Consistent with the I/E model and Hypothesis 1, the path from Year 4 math grades to MSC in Year 5 is significantly positive (.49, Table 2), whereas the path from Year 4 German grades to Year 5 MSC is significantly negative (-.26).

-As noted previously, in evaluating the consistency of effects of Year 4 grades over MSC in Years 5-9 we focus on total effects (but present both total and direct effects in Table 2).
-The total effects of Year 4 Math grades on MSCs in Years 5-9 were consistently positive (paths = +.48 to +.54) and were not significantly different from each other (Wald test [df = 4] = 8.195, p = .085).
-In contrast, the total effects of Year 4 German grades on MSCs (paths = -.25 to -.29) in Years 5-9 were consistently negative, but again were not significantly different from each other (Wald test [df = 4] = 1.179, p = .703).
-In summary, there is strong support for the I/E model and for the developmental equilibrium hypothesis, on the basis of the consistency of the effects of Year 4 grades across MSC in Years 5-9.
+As noted previously, in evaluating the consistency of effects of Year 4 grades over MSC in Years 5 through 9 we focus on total effects (but present both total and direct effects in Table 2).
+The total effects of Year 4 Math grades on MSCs in Years 5 through 9 were consistently positive (paths = \pm .48 to \pm .54) and were not significantly different from each other (Wald test [df = 4] = 8.195, p = .085).
+In contrast, the total effects of Year 4 German grades on MSCs (paths = \pm .25 to \pm .29) in Years 5 through 9 were consistently negative, but again were not significantly different from each other (Wald test [df = 4] = 1.179, p = .703).
+In summary, there is strong support for the I/E model and for the developmental equilibrium hypothesis, on the basis of the consistency of the effects of Year 4 grades across MSC in Years 5 through 9.

-It is also informative to evaluate the direct effects of Year 4 grades on Years 5-9 outcomes, controlling for intervening variables (noting that direct and total effects are both based on Model 7).
-The question then becomes what are the direct effects of Year 4 school grades on, for example, Year 9 MSC after controlling for the indirect effects that are mediated through MSC, math school grades, and math test scores from Years 5-8 (the direct paths in Table 2 are the same as those presented in Table 1, but are repeated to facilitate the comparison of direct and total effects in Table 2).
-Beyond Year 5, the direct effects of Year 4 math grades continue to be significantly positive for Year 6 MSC (.18), in addition to the positive effects on Year 5 MSC (path = .49), whereas paths to MSC in Years 7-9 are non-significant.
-Of course, in subsequent Years 6-9, there are still substantial total effects of Year 4 math grades, but these are mediated through outcomes in intervening years.
+It is also informative to evaluate the direct effects of Year 4 grades on Years 5 through 9 outcomes, controlling for intervening variables (noting that both the direct and total effects are based on Model 7).
+The question then becomes what are the direct effects of Year 4 school grades on, for example, Year 9 MSC after control- ling for the indirect effects that are mediated through MSC, math school grades, and math test scores from Years 5 through 8 (the direct paths in Table 2 are the same as those presented in Table 1, but are repeated to facilitate the comparison of direct and total effects in Table 2).
+Beyond Year 5, the direct effects of Year 4 math grades continue to be significantly positive for Year 6 MSC (.18), in addition to the positive effects on Year 5 MSC (path = .49), whereas paths to MSC in Years 7 through 9 are nonsignificant.
+Of course, in subsequent Years 6 through 9, there are still substantial total effects of Year 4 math grades, but these are mediated through outcomes in intervening years.

 The pattern of results based on Year 4 German grades is different.
-In addition to effects on MSC at Year 5, there are new, statistically significant negative direct effects on MSCs in Years 5-8 (-.20, -.12, and -.08 respectively).
+In addition to effects on MSC at Year 5, there are new, statistically significant negative direct effects on MSCs in Years 5 through 8 (-.20, -.12, and -.08, respectively).
 It is only in Year 9 that the negative effects of Year 4 German grades are no longer statistically significant.
-These new effects of Year 4 German grades in Years 7 and 8 are likely to be due to the fact that intervening variables during secondary school years do not include measures of German achievement, which would otherwise mediate the effects of Year 4 German grades, as was the case with Year 4 math grades.
+These new effects of Year 4 German grades in Years 7 and 8 are likely to be due to the fact that intervening variables during secondary school years did not include measures of German achievement, which would otherwise mediate the effects of Year 4 German grades, as was the case with Year 4 math grades.

-REM: Temporal Ordering of School Grades, Test Scores and MSC (Hypothesis 2)
+REM: Temporal Ordering of School Grades, Test Scores, and MSC (Hypothesis 2)